aphedges/jane-addams_democracy-and-social-ethics/wikisource.md

 In putting them into the form of a book, no attempt has been made to change the somewhat informal style used in speaking.
 The "we" and "us" which originally referred to the speaker and her audience are merely extended to possible readers.

-Acknowledgment for permission to reprint is extended to _The Atlantic Monthly_, _The International Journal of Ethics_, _The American Journal of Sociology_, and to _The Commons._
+Acknowledgment for permission to reprint is extended to _The Atlantic Monthly_, _The International Journal of Ethics_, _The American Journal of Sociology_, and to _The Commons_.

-CONTENTS

-PAGE

-CHAPTER I

-PAGE

-Introduction

-1

-CHAPTER II

-Charitable Effort

-13

-CHAPTER III

-Filial Relations

-71

-CHAPTER IV

-Household Adjustment

-102

-CHAPTER V

-Industrial Amelioration

-137

-CHAPTER VI

-Educational Methods

-178

-CHAPTER VII

-Political Reform

-221

-INDEX

-279

-This work is in the **public domain** in the **United States** because it was published in 1902, before the cutoff of January 1, 1929.

----

-The longest-living author of this work died in 1935, so this work is in the **public domain** in countries and areas where the copyright term is the author's **life plus 88 years or less**.
-This work may be in the **public domain** in countries and areas with longer native copyright terms that apply the **rule of the shorter term** to _foreign works_.

-Public domainPublic domainfalsefalse

 CONTENTS